 You’ve created a 529 plan, added to it faithfully and your daughter is ready to attend her top choice school.
 That fund will help you pay for college, but it will have a minor impact on your total financial aid award.
-Both the ownership of the fund and your household income matter when you look at your 529 plan and how it will impact your costs long term.
+Both the owner of the fund and your household income matter when you look at your 529 plan and how it will impact your costs long term.

 Who Owns the 529 Plan?

 Your assets are part of the equation when your financial aid is determined, and a 529 savings plan is considered an asset.
 The ownership of that asset matters and will have a significant impact on how much you end up contributing.
 Parental assets are calculated differently than student assets, so if you, the parent own the account it is more beneficial for your bottom line:

 Calculating Your Expected Family Contribution:

 When the parent owns the 529 accounts, only 5.64% of the amount saved is counted while your EFC is calculated, resulting in a larger financial aid package for the student.
 Parental age plays a role too; the age of the oldest parent can impact how much your 529 savings count towards your child’s college costs, according to US News and World Report.